PFund-Software-Ltd/pfeed/README.md

 ## Related Projects
-- [PFund] — A Complete Algo-Trading Framework for Machine Learning, TradFi, CeFi and DeFi ready.
+- [pfund] — A Complete Algo-Trading Framework for Machine Learning, TradFi, CeFi and DeFi ready.
 Supports Vectorized and Event-Driven Backtesting, Paper and Live Trading
-- [PyTrade.org] - A curated list of Python libraries and resources for algorithmic trading.
+- [pytrade] - A curated list of Python libraries and resources for algorithmic trading.